Clown Core: History

-Celia Woitas of the German magazine Metal Hammer described the music as "far removed from any music genre": "In gewohnter Kloatmosphäre (...) spielen ihren sehr eigenen Musikmix, der sich fernab von jedem Musikgenre befindet".
+After eight years, their second album Toilet released in March 2018, accompanied by music videos of them performing the tracks in a portable toilet.
+These music videos were also shown on Adult Swim's Smalls program, exposing them to a wider audience.
+Celia Woitas of the German magazine Metal Hammer described the music as "far removed from any music genre".
 In his review of the song "Hell" (2018) and analysis of the accompanying music video, Axl Rosenberg of heavy metal news website MetalSucks called the project "a masterpiece of modern art" and described the song as "genre-defying".
 Mick R. of New Noise Magazine shared the latter view: "Clown Core simply defies categorization."